kekonen/marriaged/README.md

 ---

-*© 2035 Marrgiaged.
+*© 2035 Marriaged.
 Built for privacy, powered by love.*

 </div>